TommyX12/tensorbuilder/README.md

 # TensorBuilder

-A drag and drop GUI tool written in Qt to rapidly prototype TensorFlow computational graphs, with the ability to instantly share your models to the community.
+A drag and drop GUI tool written in Qt to rapidly prototype TensorFlow computational graphs, and instantly share your models to the community.

 ## Goals